As the US economy comes to grips with an economic downturn felt in nearly every household, the effects on teenagers are often overlooked.

 The main goal is to keep teenagers knowledgeable as to the affects of the economic downturn without imposing guilt or blame.
 Many parents are frustrated by the painful effect the lack of financial resources has on their teenagers.
 No parents want to see their child unhappy.
 Communication is the key"

-Allen Cardoza is the President and Founder of West Shield Adolescent Services, an international transport and mediation service for teenagers and families in crisis.
+About the Author: Allen Cardoza is the President and Founder of West Shield Adolescent Services, an international transport and mediation service for teenagers and families in crisis.
 He hosts the new Internet radio show, Answers for the Family on LATalkradio.com, Monday's at 11:00AM (PST).
-Allen is a licensed private investigator, an instructor of Non-Violent Crisis Intervention and certified by the National Crisis Prevention Institute, Newport Beach, CA, 800-899-8585, contactus@transportingteens.com
+Allen is a licensed private investigator, an instructor of Non-Violent Crisis Intervention and certified by the National Crisis Prevention Institute, Newport Beach, CA, 800-899-8585, contactus@transportingteens.com transportingteens.com